-10 Ibid.
+15 Ibid.

-11 Rawls, John, 1971, A Theory of Justice, Cambridge, MA: Harvard University Press, p.3.
+$^{^{16}}$ Rawls, John, 1971, $A\ Theory\ of\ Justice$, Cambridge, MA: Harvard University Press, p.3.

-12 Such negative definitions are quite common, e.g. peace as absence of war, or qualitative methods as a collective term for all methods that are not quantitative.
+17 Two examples from the local context of Gothenburg is when a family with children are evicted and children ends up in a situation of homelessness or when the average life expectance differs as much as 9 years between differens areas in Gothenburg.
+18 Such negative definitions are quite common, e.g. peace as absence of war, negative vs.positive security or qualitative methods as a collective term for all methods that are not quantitative.